 We will have photographers at various parts throughout the course, including the finish line.
 In order to easily find your photo, and ensure successful tagging, please make sure to secure your bib number to the front center of your body.
 Putting bibs on your back or your side, or failing to securely attach your bib can result in us unable to tag the photo.
 If your bib falls off, or we are unable to tag your photo, you can still search for your images with our various search tools, such as by time, or location.
 Your photos will be available at http://www.johnkellyphotos.

 Please visit HERE to register for the 2015 event!
-Everyone who registers early will get a personalized custom BIB NUMBER!
+Everyone who registers by September 9th will get a personalized custom BIB NUMBER!

 Registration fees are non-refundable.

 All participants receive a great race shirt, a great finishers medal, FREE BBQ and BEER after the event and a discount voucher to the Festival!